25 Simple Ways To Adopt A French Lifestyle From Anywhere

 In France, mealtime is sacred.
 It’s not something squeezed in between errands or eaten on the go — it’s a daily ritual of connection.
 Meals are shared around the table, often with extended family or friends, especially on weekends.

-Even if you’re dining alone, set the table.
-Light a candle, use a real plate.
-Give yourself that moment to slow down, eat without distraction, and feel present.
+How to: Even if you’re dining alone, sit down without a screen.
+Set the table, light a candle, use a real plate.
+Give yourself that moment to slow down, eat without distraction, and eat with all five of your senses.
+You’ll find your meal feels more like a ritual than a routine.

 place setting with plate and glass and utensils